 This is one of the key requirements of a shoot, and as our photographer Matt explains, this is getting a little trickier…

-'Hiring and buying equipment isn’t as easy as it used to be.
+“Hiring and buying equipment isn’t as easy as it used to be.
 I’d often pick up coloured backgrounds the day before a shoot.
 Now I need to give at least one week of notice.
-And for hire equipment, many suppliers are operating just one day per week, meaning you have to pick up the gear a week or so in advance.
+And for hire equipment, many suppliers are operating just one day per week, meaning you have to pick up the gear a week or so in advance.”

 Not all shoots can afford this luxury, but in order to maximize shoot time when you’re with your crew, a recce can be ideal.
 You can plan out key shots and get a feel for the environment without needing a full crew.
-In this particular instance, we were careful to select spaces which afforded room for social distancing whilst still providing some interesting shots (e.g the staff on top of a rather tall gas tank).
-It’s also a great chance to the get into a working rhythm with some of your crew before the shoot begins.
+In this particular instance, we were careful to select spaces that afforded room for social distancing whilst still providing some interesting shots (e.g the staff on top of a rather tall gas tank).
+It’s also a great chance to get into a working rhythm with some of your crew before the shoot begins.

 All of your expert preparation up to this point should make the actual day run as smooth as it can.
-With the added Covid restrictions, shots will take longer and you’ll most likely get fewer scenes per day, so its best to arrive early and do as much set up pre-shoot.
+With the added Covid restrictions, shots will take longer and you’ll most likely get fewer scenes per day, so it’s best to arrive early and do as much set up pre-shoot.

 It’s important to maintain safe distances during the shoot.
 One of the best ways to do this, and to maximise staff time is to do all set up before you call the ‘models’ to set, and ensure you explain any distancing procedure before you begin.

 Have your schedule in front of you, run through it with your team, and make sure you stick to it as best you can.